 Three months is prime time for new puppy socialization.
 However, the conundrum comes in because the last round of vaccines don’t happen until around 16 weeks.
 So what can you do with your not-yet-fully-vaccinated puppy, and still keep them safe from scary diseases like parvovirus?
 I recommend talking with your veterinarian about what places you can and can’t take your not-fully-vaccinated puppy.

-For our family, we got creative and carried our puppy on our walks, took her for car rides, gave her plenty of interactive toys and games, introduced her to grooming tools, let her play in our backyard, etc.
+For our family, we got creative and carried our puppy on our walks, took her for car rides, gave her plenty of interactive toys and games, introduced her to grooming tools, and let her play in our backyard.